strosi/frontend-mentor-challenges/README.md

 # Frontend Mentor challenges
-In this repository are gathered all the challenges I tried from https://www.frontendmentor.io/ ...
+In this repository are gathered all the challenges I tried from https://www.frontendmentor.io/
+Below in the list are the links to my solutions.

 ### NEWBIE level